EETChallenge/3et_challenge_2025/README.md

 * a binary value 'close' indicating whether the eye blinks or not (0 for opening, 1 for closing).

-Labels (x,y,close) for the train split are provided at frequency of 100 Hz.
-The user is free to decide at if they would like to downsample this frequency and whether to use the close label or not.
+The user is free to decide at if they would like to use the close label or not.

 #### Dataset splitting
 We use 12 recordings for testing (test split) and the remaining recordings (train split) are for the user to train and validate their methods.
 The users are free to divide the training and validation sets from the training data.